MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-apply-retention-labels.md

 As with Outlook desktop, you can also use this labeling method if you multi-select items.

 After the retention label is applied, you can view that retention label at the top of the item, and the calculated expired date.
-For example, for an email that's sent:
+For example:

 ![Label assigned to email in Outlook on the web.](../media/outlook-retention-label-applied.png)